 Also make sure to use the right type of potatoes.
 The floury type you use for mashed potatoes for instance is the best.

 Dauphinoise Potatoes Au Gratin

 Woops, where’s the grated cheese then?
-Nope, a classic dauphinoise gratin doesn’t contain any cheese but go ahead and sprinkle some on top of the gratin if you like (I won’t tell anyone).
+A classic dauphinoise gratin doesn’t contain cheese but go ahead and add some if you like (I won’t tell anyone).
 If you add cheese: sprinkle it on top of the cooked potatoes right in the end and grill the gratin for a couple of minutes until golden because that’s how you get a golden crunchy cheese crust.